NervanaSystems/ngraph-onnx/onnx-tutorial.md

 #### Install ngraph-onnx

-`ngraph-onnx` is an additional Python library that provides a Python API for running ONNX models using nGraph.
-You can install `ngraph-onnx` using the following commands.
+`ngraph-onnx` is an additional Python library that provides a Python API to run ONNX models using nGraph.

+To install `ngraph-onnx`:

 Clone `ngraph-onnx` sources to the same directory where you cloned `ngraph` sources.